cosmicrocks/merka-vault/docs/examples.md

 ### Credential Management

-The test client saves and loads credentials from `vault_credentials.json`, making it easy to:
+The test client saves and loads credentials from the SQLite database, making it easy to:

 - Resume from a previous setup
 - Restart sub vaults with the correct transit token